turbo-lab/android-beacon-mqtt/README.md

 # Known issues
 Please visit my [github page](https://github.com/turbo-lab/android-beacon-mqtt/issues) to list known issues.
 Do not hesitate to open new ones.
 Thanks in advance for your feedback, guys!

+# Privacy Policy

+* The app collects information about BLE beacons around your phone.
+Let's call it location data.
+* The app doesn’t store location data
+* The app doesn’t forward location data to third parties
+* The location data (like name, mac address, UUIDs, RSSI of beacons) forwards to your MQTT server only
+* MQTT server settings are stored in app's secure area and used to establish link to your server only